 Two-Stage Gas Furnaces Buyer Tips | Higher Efficiency Furnaces - How It Works

 Two-Stage Gas Furnace Buyer Tips - The two-stage gas furnace runs at two different levels.
-A low fire and a high fire rate.
+Low-fire and a high-fire rate.
 The low fire runs at low demand.
 The high fire rate runs when there is a bigger demand.
 High fire or the second stage is 100% and usually, only kicks in when the temperatures are really cold outside.
 When the temperatures are milder outside the furnace runs at low fire.
 Therefore it uses less gas and in theory less electricity.

 Buyer Tips - The Payoff

 Saving electricity depends on the type of blower motor in the Two-stage furnace.
 A PSC blower motor will consume more energy than an ECM blower motor.
 It is best if you are purchasing a gas furnace, to purchase the furnace with the ECM motor.
 That is rather than the PSC blower motor.
 The payoff with an ECM motor is in electrical use.
 However, down the road, if the blower fails it will cost more for the repair.
 ECM motors are more expensive than PSC motors.